 Cubicle Warriors, on the other hand, do.
 And the results go on their resume

 I get chided about status reports.
 A lot.
 No one wants to do them (including me).
 No one thinks anyone really reads them.
+A lot of managers never do (seriously).
 No one thinks they are important.

 Well, they are important, but not necessarily for your manager or employer.
 They are important because they represent an entire history of your accomplishments over the course of a year.
 Written correctly (and, I would suggest, written like resume accomplishments should be written), status reports can give you a treasure trove of accomplishments worthy of putting on your resume.